 All of these activities are important.
 The one that gave me the most amount of trouble was taking the eye drops for the antibiotic required for surgery.
 I kept missing my eye.
 In time I got the hang of it.
 It makes sense to ask a tech assistant in the surgeon's office to show you the best way to administer drops.
 The assistant did not show me; she merely read a set of instructions.

 Remember these are my experiences.
 You may have different ones.

-- The nurse in the surgery center gave me instructions regarding lifting items, what drops to administer, scratchiness in the eye, wearing the eye patch at night, and how many days I should wait to drink alcohol and drive.
+- The nurse in the surgery center gave me instructions regarding lifting items, what drops to administer, scratchiness in the eye, wearing the eye patch at night, and how many days I should wait to do things like drive, or drink alcohol.
 I remembered none of these instructions afterward.
 Fortunately, my spouse was in the recovery room with me.
 Some instructions were included in the discharge papers.

-- The eye scratchiness mentioned by the nurse was not scratchiness for me; instead, it felt like more like a pain in my eye.
+- The eye scratchiness mentioned by the nurse was not scratchiness for me; instead, it felt more like a pain in my eye.
 My pain was from the surgical incision and lessened on the second day.
-You can take an over the counter pain killer but I chose not to.
+You can take an over-the-counter pain killer but I chose not to.